iomete/iom-docs/docs/misc/datagrip-lakehouse-connection.md

 ![Datagrip connection details](/img/misc/datagrip-connection-details.png)

-1. Then type in your **iomete** user and password into corresponding fields
+1. Then type in your **IOMETE** email and [Personal Access Token](/docs/user-guide/create-a-personal-access-token) into corresponding fields
 2. Optionally you can specify the schema (database)

 :::warning Check Status